michaelborck-books/ai-as-a-teaching-partner/README.md

 - Complexity level (beginner to advanced)
 - Chapter reference (where to use in curriculum)

-All prompts can be adapted to your specific context—simply adjust the discipline, scenario details, or role descriptions.
+All prompts can be adapted to your specific context,simply adjust the discipline, scenario details, or role descriptions.

 ## Support and Adaptation